Blockchair/Blockchair.Support/README.md

 * An exchange (Bittrex, Poloniex, ShapeShift, etc.): in that case you should contact the exchange support
 * Your friend or colleague: you could ask the recipient to install the second wallet and explain how to return the funds to you

-Q: The payment isn't getting confirmed for 3 hours, what can I do to accelerate the process?
+Q: The payment isn't getting confirmed for *x* hours, what can I do to accelerate the process?

-A: Bitcoin Cash has a special difficulty readjustment algorithm which sometimes results in blocks arriving in 2-3 hours in average instead of 10 minutes default.
-This will be fixed via the coming hard fork on November 13th.
-Right now the only thing you can do is wait.
+A: The only thing you can do is wait.
+In contrast to Bitcoin, it's very likely that your transaction will get into the next block, but there's no way to accelerate the process of finding new blocks.
+The average time between blocks should be approximately 10 minutes (but sometimes it's 2 minutes, sometimes it's 50 minutes), so if the recipient requres 6 confirmations, it would take approximately an hour for your transaction to get through.